patapizza/cider/README.md

 questions on the issue tracker - the mailing list and the IRC channel are the places for questions.

+If you want to file a bug please clone this repo and provide sufficient details to reproduce the issue starting with `make emacs`.
+It's likely that your problem is already fixed on `master` or that it's caused by something or other in your `.emacs`.

 ### Patches

 Patches under any form are always welcome!
 GitHub pull requests are even better! :-)